Albendazole: Pharmacokinetics

+To target intestinal parasites, which is the most common indication for prescription, albendazole is taken on an empty stomach to stay within the gut.

 Oral absorption of albendazole varies among species, with 1–5% of the drug being successfully absorbed in humans, 20–30% in rats, and 50% in cattle.

 The absorption also largely depends on gastric pH.
-People have varying gastric pHs on empty stomachs, and thus absorption from one person to another can vary wildly when taken without food.
+People have varying levels of gastric pHs on empty stomachs, and thus absorption from one person to another can vary wildly when taken without food.
 Generally, the absorption in the GI tract is poor due to albendazole's low solubility in water.
 It is, however, better absorbed than other benzimidazole carbamates.
 Food stimulates gastric acid secretion, lowering the pH and making albendazole more soluble and thus more easily absorbed.
 Oral absorption is especially increased with a fatty meal, as albendazole dissolves better in lipids, allowing it to cross the lipid barrier created by the mucus surface of the GI tract.
-To target intestinal parasites, albendazole is taken on an empty stomach to stay within the gut.

 Absorption is also affected by how much of the albendazole is degraded within the small intestine by metabolic enzymes in the villi.

 The pharmacokinetics of albendazole differ slightly between men and women: women have a lower oral clearance and volume of distribution, while men have a lower serum peak concentration.

 Albendazole undergoes very fast first-pass metabolism in all species, such that the unchanged drug is undetectable in plasma.
-Most of it is oxidized into albendazole sulfoxide (also known as ricobendazole and albendazole oxide) in the liver by cytochrome P450 oxidases (CYPs) and a flavin-containing monooxygenase (FMO), which was discovered later.
+Most of it is oxidized into the sulfoxide metabolite, ricobendazole, in the liver by cytochrome P450 oxidases (CYPs) and a flavin-containing monooxygenase (FMO), which was discovered later.
 In humans, the cytochrome P450 oxidases are thought to include CYP3A4 and CYP1A1, while those in the rats are thought to be CYP2C6 and CYP2A1.